MSI GeForce RTX 5060 Ti Vanguard SOC 16GB

 • OpenCL version is 3 on MSI GeForce RTX 5060 Ti Vanguard SOC 16GB and 2.2 on PowerColor Radeon AI Pro R9700.

-• RGB lighting is present on MSI GeForce RTX 5060 Ti Vanguard SOC 16GB and not available on PowerColor Radeon AI Pro R9700.
+• RGB lighting is present on MSI GeForce RTX 5060 Ti Vanguard SOC 16GB but not available on PowerColor Radeon AI Pro R9700.

-• HDMI output is available on MSI GeForce RTX 5060 Ti Vanguard SOC 16GB but not on PowerColor Radeon AI Pro R9700.
+• An HDMI output is present on MSI GeForce RTX 5060 Ti Vanguard SOC 16GB but not available on PowerColor Radeon AI Pro R9700.

-• DisplayPort outputs are 3 on MSI GeForce RTX 5060 Ti Vanguard SOC 16GB and 4 on PowerColor Radeon AI Pro R9700.
+• DisplayPort outputs number 3 on MSI GeForce RTX 5060 Ti Vanguard SOC 16GB and 4 on PowerColor Radeon AI Pro R9700.

 • GPU architecture is Blackwell on MSI GeForce RTX 5060 Ti Vanguard SOC 16GB and RDNA 4.0 on PowerColor Radeon AI Pro R9700.